jdcloudcom/en/documentation/Cloud-Security/Endpoint-Security/FAQ/FAQ.md

 **Q2: Is Endpoint Security free?**

-A2: Endpoint Security is provided by JD Cloud for the JD Cloud users freely and it needs not to be purchased separately.
+A2: The basic version of Endpoint Security is provided for free, and the enterprise version is a charged version.

 **Q3: Does Endpoint Security need to be deployed and installed?**